kishorkarthik/BS-Data-Science-Master-Notes/README.md

-# BS Data Science Master Notes
+# IITM BS Data Science Open Notes

 Open-source study notes for the IIT Madras BS in Data Science and Applications.